-Android includes features that allow security-aware applications to perform device administration functions at the system level, such as enforcing password policies or performing remote wipe, through the Android Device Administration API [Resources, 44].
-Device implementations MUST provide an implementation of the DevicePolicyManager class [Resources, 45].
-Device implementations that include support for PIN (numeric) or PASSWORD (alphanumeric) based lock screens MUST support the full range of device administration policies defined in the Android SDK documentation [Resources, 44] and report the platform feature android.software.device_admin.
+Android includes features that allow security-aware applications to perform device administration functions at the system level, such as enforcing password policies or performing remote wipe, through the Android Device Administration API.
+Device implementations MUST provide an implementation of the DevicePolicyManager class.
+Device implementations that supports a secure lock screen MUST implement the full range of device administration policies defined in the Android SDK documentation and report the platform feature android.software.device_admin.